attestate/kiwistand/docs/source/protocol-guide.rst

      style E fill:#FF3399
      style F fill:#FF3399

-To visualize the process within a peer to peer network, it is now useful to consider a mesh of nodes where "Node A" (but also all other nodes) periodically broadcast their latest tree root hash to all other nodes (:ref:`set-recon-broadcast`).
+To visualize the process within a peer to peer network, it is now useful to consider a mesh of nodes where "Peer A" (but also all other peers) periodically broadcast their latest tree root hash to all other peers (:ref:`set-recon-broadcast`).

 .. figure:: _static/set-recon-broadcast.svg
    :name: set-recon-broadcast

    Figure 6

-As can be seen on the right of :ref:`set-recon-broadcast`, each node will then internally compare the received tree root hash with the local tree hash, but in our example only "Node B" will find that it's tree root hash is different from "Node A".
+As can be seen on the right of :ref:`set-recon-broadcast`, each peer will then internally compare the received tree root hash with the local tree hash, but in our example only "Peer B" will find that its tree root hash is different from "Peer A".

+Comparing trees level by level
+______________________________

-So then let's actually dive into the reconciliation algorithm as a sequence of events.
-Below (:ref:`set-recon-merkle-1-2`) we can see in step 1 how "Node A" broadcasts its Merkle tree root and how "Node B" internally compares it to its root hash (a repetition of what we've just seen).
+We're now ready to go into the details of the reconciliation algorithm as a sequence of events.

+Below (:ref:`set-recon-merkle-1-2`) we can see in step 1 how "Peer A" broadcasts its Merkle tree root and how "Peer B" internally compares it to its root hash (a repetition of what we just saw).

 .. figure:: _static/set-recon-merkle-1-2.svg
    :name: set-recon-merkle-1-2

    Figure 7

-Through carefully observing the payload that "Node B" then sends to "Node A", we can also understand the algorithm: Namely that upon comparing the root nodes (A\ :sub:`0` and B\ :sub:`0`), "Node B" then "dives" a level deeper in the trie and sends the level 1 nodes B\ :sub:`1,1` and B\ :sub:`1,2` to "Node A" for comparison.
-As can be seen in step 2, "Node A" then compares the level 1 nodes of "Node B", and it finds that A\ :sub:`1,2` (``0xghi``) and B\ :sub:`1,2` (``0xopq``) have different hashes, while A\ :sub:`1,1` (``0xdef``) and B\ :sub:`1,1` are the same.
+Through carefully observing the payload that "Peer B" then sends to "Peer A", we can also understand the algorithm: Namely that upon comparing the root nodes (A\ :sub:`0` and B\ :sub:`0`), "Peer B" then descends a level deeper in the trie and sends the level 1 nodes B\ :sub:`1,1` and B\ :sub:`1,2` to "Peer A" for comparison.
+As can be seen in step 2, "Peer A" then compares the level 1 nodes of "Peer B", and it finds that A\ :sub:`1,2` (``0xghi``) and B\ :sub:`1,2` (``0xopq``) have different hashes, while A\ :sub:`1,1` (``0xdef``) and B\ :sub:`1,1` are the same.

-In step 3, "Node A" then sends the comparison information back and both nodes mark the subtree with root A\ :sub:`1,1` or B\ :sub:`1,1` as finalized.
+In step 3, "Peer A" then sends the comparison information back and both nodes mark the subtree with root A\ :sub:`1,1` or B\ :sub:`1,1` as finalized.
 See below:

 .. mermaid::